-Always prioritise good form and technique over just using the heaviest weight possible.
-As everyone loves to say “leave the ego at the door”, and make sure you are eating your steak if you “dem gainz”!
+Always prioritise good form and technique in your personal arm training over just using the heaviest weight possible.
+As everyone loves to say “leave the ego at the door”, and make sure you are eating your steak if you want “dem gainz”!

 The Final Realisation

 This is how I went about my training over the years for biceps.
-But as always, the journey to big arms was a slow one, and it wasn’t until I realised that curls will only get you so far that I started to make real progress.
+But as always, the journey to big arms was a slow one, and it wasn’t until I realised that curls will only get you so far that I started to make real progress as a personal trainer.

 “So you made us read all of this, and only now do you mention that there’s another secret to big arms?”